craftingcity/The-Known-World/Prenotes Apr 12 23.md

 ### Intro

-When last we left our heroes, they had a minor encounter in the nearest settlements
+When last we left our heroes, they had a minor encounter in the nearest settlements in the wierd magical region of under-darkness they have travelled to.
+With a danger present in the air, Grandey expressed concern, and Inec and Vix stay behind in camp to guard him while the rest of you... do whatever you do.

 ### What does the World Know?